Revised January 30, 2021

 Narayanan Neithalath, Subramaniam Rajam, Kiran Solanki, also ASU faculty, are exploring how to make concrete using waste iron powder.
 Like coal ash, this powder should be a resource instead of a waste material.
 The new concrete can potentially keep tens of thousands of tons of iron powder out of landfills.
 It also provides better electromagnetic shielding and blast and impact resistance than any conventional building material.

-The University of Minnesota page touts faculty work on green solutions.
-But it links only to the members’ departments.
+The University of Minnesota page touts its faculty’s work, but it links only to the members’ departments.

-Two chemistry professors’ work might aim toward some kind of product.
+Two chemistry professors’ work might aim toward some kind of environmental product:

 Ted Pappenfus researches thin-film solar cells.
-Nancy Carpenter works with algal research.
-Carpenter’s research can lead to biofuels.
+Nancy Carpenter works with algal research. that can lead to biofuels.

-Beyond research: how to turn it to green solutions
+Beyond academic research: how to use it to solve problems

 None of this research has any chance of becoming useful products until what works in the lab can be produced at a commercial scale.
 No one with the necessary manufacturing expertise will work for free.
-Finished green solutions, therefore, require venture capital and marketing expertise.
+Using knowledge gained from academic research to solve practical problems, therefore, requires venture capital and marketing expertise.

 Experts in manufacturing, finance, and marketing are on the lookout for good ideas.
 Academics publish scholarly papers full of good ideas.
+They don’t find each other often enough.
 Meanwhile, the general public can’t find out about this research even on university web sites.

 Do you know of research projects that need more than local coverage?
 Shoot me an email.
 Point me in the direction of following up.
 I’ll do what I can go get the word out.